cis3296f22/ottomh/README.md

 * View players' scores and rankings on the scoreboard at the end of each round!
 * Replay the game with the same people!

-## Contributing
+## Local installation

+If you prefer to play the game locally instead of on the live server at https://ottomh.herokuapp.com/, then you'll need to first install the app by either cloning the main branch of this repo or download the latest released zip files under "releases".

 ### Installing

-You can either clone the repo or get download the source code from the release page.
+To download the game for local use, clone the repo or download the source from the release page.

+If you're looking to contribute to this project, please read the [Contribution](#contribution) section of this README.

 To clone the repo:
 ```bash